ShiZhenze/ecommerce-account-security/README.md

 evaluation, which limits the parallelism that makes GPU attacks efficient.

-Stated plainly: **a salt stops the attacker looking the answer up; a slow hash stops them working it out.** The coursework does the first and not the second.
+Stated plainly: **a salt stops the attacker looking the answer up; a slow hash stops them working it out.** The original does the first and not the second.

 A second, smaller issue: the salt is generated with `rand()` seeded from the current time and process ID.
 Both are narrow and partly guessable.
 On one